Interfacial Line Energy of a Topological Phase: Topological interface energy

-Thus, to reduce the free energy, the cluster grows with time when $n>n_{c}^{\rm{cl}}$ and it shrinks when $n<n_{c}^{\rm{cl}}$, determined by a competition of surface tension with bulk energy-density and a system with a higher surface tension $\sigma_{\rm{cl}}$ would pertain to a larger $n_{c}^{\rm{cl}}$.
+Thus, to reduce the free energy, the cluster grows with time when $n>n_{c}^{\rm{cl}}$ and it shrinks when $n<n_{c}^{\rm{cl}}$, determined by a competition of the interfacial line energy with the bulk energy-density and a system with a higher $\sigma_{\rm{cl}}$ would pertain to a larger $n_{c}^{\rm{cl}}$.

 When $\kappa \neq 0$, the Ising field and the fermionic system are coupled thus changing the total free-energy of the system.
 Under the same quench protocol, total change of free-energy $\Delta F$ is now